1988 Iowa Senate election

 The 1988 Iowa State Senate elections took place as part of the biennial 1988 United States elections.
-Iowa voters elected state senators in half of the state senate's districts—the 25 even-numbered state senate districts.
-State senators serve four-year terms in the Iowa State Senate, with half of the seats up for election each cycle.
-A statewide map of the 50 state Senate districts in the year 1988 is provided by the Iowa General Assembly here.
+Iowans elected state senators in even-numbered state senate districts.

+State senators serve four-year terms in the Iowa State Senate with half of the seats up for election each cycle.

-The primary election on June 7, 1988, determined which candidates appeared on the November 8, 1988 general election ballot.
+The primary on June 7, 1988 determined which candidates to the general election.
 Primary election results can be obtained here.
 General election results can be obtained here.

-Following the previous election, Democrats had control of the Iowa state Senate with 30 seats to Republicans' 20 seats.

-To take control of the chamber from Democrats, the Republicans needed to net 6 Senate seats.

-Democrats retained control of the Iowa State Senate following the 1988 general election with the balance of power unchanged: Democrats holding 30 seats and Republicans having 20 seats after the 1988 election.